Academic Career and Reward Framework

 The ACRF Steering Group is chaired by Professor Anne Trefethen (Pro-Vice-Chancellor, People & Digital) and membership includes divisional representation (both academic and administrative leadership roles), collegiate representation, and the Pro-Vice-Chancellors for Education and Research.
 The project team similarly brings together expertise from HR, Research Services, Centre for Teaching and Learning, the Academic Administration Division (AAD), and academic departments.

-The Academic Career & Reward Framework project is looking at career pathways, workload, reward and recognition and contracts and policy for all academic and research staff at the University of Oxford.
+The Academic Career & Reward Framework project is looking at career pathways, workload, reward and recognition and contracts and policy for all staff with teaching and/or research responsibilities across the University of Oxford.
 It does not directly cover technical, research and teaching support or professional services roles.
 The Framework will be designed to accommodate joint appointments with colleges and college-only roles.
 A phased approach to development and implementation of the framework may be needed, across the full range of relevant role types.

 Yes.
 The scope of the framework covers research and academic roles, regardless of either contract type (e.g. fixed-term, open-ended, permanent) or funding source (core or externally funded).
 It is hoped that the new framework will also give staff a clearer sense of options and progression once a particular contract or grant comes to an end.